-Don’t forget you can take the Tootbus London Discovery Hop-on Hop-off Bus Tour to get to all these places.
+Don’t forget you can take the Tootbus London Discovery Hop-on Hop-off Bus Tour to get to and around all these places.

 One of the most popular shopping and dining streets in the West End, Carnaby Street is an iconic symbol of London.

 This was THE place to be seen in the swinging sixties and remains high on the London bucket list for many visitors.

 Located in the busy area of Soho, Carnaby Street is located just a stones throw from Oxford and Regent street.

 Although Carnaby Street is more well known for its vast amount of independent fashion boutiques.